-The US EPA (Environmental Protection Agency) has not set any strict limits for iron and tannins in water because they are essentially harmless to the body.
+The US EPA has not set any strict limits for iron and tannins in water because they are essentially harmless to the body.
 However, the secondary maximum contaminant limit (SCML) for iron is 0.3 mg/L, after which it starts changing the color and taste of water.

 Let’s assume your water is affected by iron and tannins and has turned an appalling yellowish shade.
 Here’s what you should do:

 - If the water has dark yellow or orange shade, it probably contains high amounts of iron or tannins.
-Avoid drinking it and washing your laundry in such water, as it can leave yellow stains all over your clothes.
+You may want to avoid drinking it, and you’ll definitely want to avoid washing your laundry in such water because it can leave yellow stains all over your clothes.

 - If your water tests indicate the presence of high amounts of iron bacteria and tannic acid, it’s best to stop consuming it in any form and immediately switch to bottled water.

 How to Prevent Water from Turning Yellow?